magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_constraint.md

 {%endhighlight%}

-Directly after the test flow, both constraints are performed in order they listed.
+Immediately after the test steps complete, both constraints are performed in the order listed.

 ### Tagging